 A user’s first click onto a website is a make-or-break moment.
 If the onboarding process is confusing, overwhelming, or complicated, the user is likely to give up and close out of the window.

-Here are five websites that have designed clear, simple, and effective onboarding experiences for their users.
+Here are a few websites that have designed clear, simple, and effective onboarding experiences for their users.

 The sign-up process is simple; the user only needs to fill in 3 fields in order to start posting.